goofy2k/MIDI-sequencer/README.md

   **Status in version 7:**

-Partly executing the example, untill a runtime error is thrown....
+Partly executing the example, untill a runtime error is thrown at removal of the tick component
+(**resolved in v8** by only PARTLY BYPASSING Init of the tick component (only calls to RtMidi)  i.s.o.
+COMPLETELY)

 E (2939) APP_MAIN: Testing NiCMidi functionality: MidiMessage                                    //erroneous message, repaired in v8
 Starting the component ...